Patient Safety/Risk Management

 Does UPMC provide any online opportunities for meeting the the patient safety/risk management requirement?

 Yes, the UPMC CCEHS certifies hundreds of online modules to help meet the patient safety/risk management requirement.
+Please remember, Patient/Safety Risk Management is self-designated by the physician).

 Do the patient safety or risk management credit hours need to be in Category 1?